visol/ext-powermail/Documentation/Faq/Index.rst

 --------------------------------

 - Did you read the manual?
-- Turning on the Debug Output in Powermail (via TypoScript) can solve some problems
+- Turning on the Debug Output in Powermail (via TypoScript) can help you to find a solution (please use extension devlog to look into the debug arrays)
-- Try to get free help from a TYPO3 Forum like (typo3.net or typo3forum.net)
+- Try to get free help from a TYPO3 Forum like (typo3.org, typo3.net or typo3forum.net)
 - Do you need payed support?
-Ask the author Alexander Kellner \@  http://www.in2code.de for it.
+Please write to http://www.in2code.de
 - Did you find a bug?
 Report it to http://forge.typo3.org/projects/extension-powermail/issues
 - Did you miss a feature?
-Ask the author Alexander Kellner \@ www.in2code.de for it.
+Feel free to write it down also to forge http://forge.typo3.org/projects/extension-powermail/issues